nanobox-io/nanobox-guides/articles/mysql/create.md

 # Create a MySQL Database

 To add a MySQL to your app, add a data component to your boxfile.yml with the `image` set to `nanobox/mysql`.
-It's also recommended you append your image with a specific version of MySQL to future-proof the component.
-Available versions are listed [here](/mysql/configure/#mysql-version).
+You should append your image with a specific version of MySQL.
+Available versions are listed in the [MySQL Config Options guide](/mysql/configure/#mysql-version).

 ```yaml
 data.mysql: